AI For Emergency Vet Calls

 The first answer lowers panic

-A calm, specific first response can capture what the owner sees, preserve urgency for staff, and make the clinic sound organized without pretending to make a medical decision.
+A calm, specific first response captures what the owner sees, preserves urgency for staff, and makes the hospital sound organized without pretending to make a medical decision.

 Toxin and distress calls need fast routing